-It’s simply done by applying a moisturizer before your retinol at night.
+It’s simply done by applying a moisturizer first before your retinol at night.

-Apply a gentle moisturizer first before putting on your retinol, why?
+Apply a gentle moisturizer first before layering your retinol on top.
+And why’s that?
 The reason is because the moisturizer will serve as a layer between your skin and retinol which will in turn dilute the effect of retinol making it tolerable to your skin thereby reducing possible occurrence of purging or irritations.
 Layering the retinol over a moisture-rich moisturizer will help subside the harshness of the retinol and limits the occurrence of irritations.

 Look for a moisturizer with hyaluronic acid, ceramides, antioxidants, or redness-relieving peptides.
 We recommend cereVa moisturizing lotion ($13 Dermstore).
 As it’s infused with 3 essential ceramides and hyaluronic acid (a moisture magnet) which all works together to pull moisture from the atmosphere and retain into the skin, keeping the skin soft, supple and optimally hydrated.

-The whole idea is adding a extra layer to your skin, preventing retinol from hitting your skin directly.
+The whole idea is adding an extra layer to your skin, preventing retinol from hitting your skin directly.
 This trick is more suitable and recommended for individuals with sensitive and dry skin type.

 To walk you through the process on how to properly get it done.